nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 * stores the food list data, all `Food` objects
 * stores the biometrics data, in `Biometrics` object.
 * stores wight and fat list data, all `WeightAndFat` objects.
+* calculates calories for the calories object based on biometrics, exercise and food data to be store in the calories list

 ### Storage component